Tagliatelle di farro con finferli e castagne

 Reduce the heat and continue cooking, stirring now and then, half-covered to prevent the mushrooms lose their aroma.

-In the last minutes add the chestnuts.
+In the last minutes add chestnuts too.

 Cooking time: about 15 minutes.

-The sauce must not be too dry.
+Pasta sauce must not be too dry.

-Once turned off the stove add aromatic herbs too.
+Once turned off the stove, add aromatic herbs too.